 J Adolesc Health

 Parents with higher education and conservatives rarely allowed their daughters to get vaccinated against HPV.
-Parents who did not finish school, Catholics and liberals more often allowed their daughters to have this vaccination.
+Higher percentage of parents who did not complete high school, Catholics and liberals, allowed their daughters to have this vaccination.
 (California, United States)

 Maternal characteristics and hospital policies for risk factors for nonreceipt of hepatitis B vaccine in the newborn nursery.